awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-concepts.md

 A stack set is a regional resource\.
 If you create a stack set in one region, you cannot see it or change it in other regions\.

+**Permission models for stack sets**

+Stack sets can be created using either *self\-managed* permissions or *service\-managed* permissions\.

+With *self\-managed* permissions, you directly create and deploy the IAM roles required by StackSets to deploy across accounts and regions\.
+These roles are necessary to establish a trusted relationship between the account you're administering the stack set from and the account you're deploying stack instances to\.
+Using this permission model, StackSets can deploy to any AWS account in which you have permissions to create an IAM role\.

+With *service\-managed* permissions, you can deploy stack instances to accounts managed by AWS Organizations\.
+Using this permission model, you don't have to create the necessary IAM roles; StackSets creates the necessary IAM roles on your behalf\.
+With this model, you can also enable automatic deployments to accounts that are added to your organization in the future\.

 ## Stack instances<a name="stacksets-concepts-stackinstances"></a>

 A *stack instance* is a reference to a stack in a target account within a region\.
 A stack instance can exist without a stack; for example, if the stack could not be created for some reason, the stack instance shows the reason for stack creation failure\.
 A stack instance is associated with only one stack set\.